fbpx

 Check With Your Friends

-This one seems obvious but to find an internship you could ask around your group of friends.
+This might seem obvious but make sure your friends know you’re searching for an internship.
 And ask your friends to ask their friends!

-You never know how they might have landed internships.
-They might have heard about new opportunities from their lectures or seen something online you might be interested in.
-Their parents may be looking for interns at their company or their family may have connections that can help you find something.
-You’ll never know if you don’t ask.
+Your friends or coursemates may have just landed their first internship, seen something interesting online or have heard about a new opportunity from their lectures.
+Their parents may even be looking for interns at their company or their family may have connections that can help you find something.
+You’ll never know if you don’t ask!

-Take advantage of your school’s resources.
-Most schools and universities have a career department that can help you find an internship, navigate the application process, choose the right internships for your needs, and prepare for interviews.
-These departments also often have a list of local companies that are looking for interns and connections within these companies.
+Most schools have a career department that can help you find an internship, navigate the application process, choose the right internships for your needs, and prepare for interviews.
+These departments also often have a list of local companies that are looking for interns and connections within these companies that give you an upper hand.

 Seek Out Volunteer Opportunities